Flagsmith/flagsmith/docs/docs/deployment/hosting/real-time.md

 If an environment was updated in the past hour, any client that subscribes to it using the SSE service will immediately receive the latest update timestamp.
 This means that SSE service instances can be replaced as needed without updates being lost, assuming client applications can reconnect.
+Flagsmith SDKs will try to reconnect by default.

 All NATS subscriber and publisher state is persisted, so NATS nodes can also be replaced as needed without coordination.
 At least one healthy NATS node is required at all times.